Mitigating errors by quantum verification and post-selection: Running our error mitigation protocol on quantum hardware

 \section{Running our error mitigation protocol on quantum hardware}

 Time-dependent effects in noise are often neglected when assessing quantum device performance, however it is an important consideration to take into account when running algorithms that require sampling from a device over an extended time period.
 Currently available superconducting devices are periodically tuned while they are online and potentially running quantum software applications.
 This prevents significant device performance deterioration with time but also results in a source of continual fluctuation in device noise.
-One type of event this tuning protects against is readout classifier drift, whereby the readout fidelity degrades with time and gradually introduces bias and therefore error to the quantum measurement.
+One type of event this tuning protects against is readout classifier drift, whereby the readout fidelity degrades with time and gradually introduces bias and therefore error to the quantum measurement \cite{geyko2021technical}.
 Another is coherent gate error \cite{koczor2020exponential} due to imperfectly calibrated gate operations; however note that such errors can also be accounted for and mitigated in our technique because of the randomized compiling \cite{wallman2016noise} which transforms these errors into stochastic Pauli errors.

-Another relevant scenario is if one is running experiments on different subsets of qubits on a single device, in this case one may consider the difference in noise a time-dependent effect in the context of time-dependent noise mitigation.
+Another relevant scenario, which is the focus of the next sections, is if one is running experiments on different subsets of qubits on a single device, in this case one may consider the difference in noise a time-dependent effect in the context of time-dependent noise mitigation.
 These time-dependent effects mentioned and many more combine to give a complex and ever-changing source of errors which are unique to each device and also to each experiment separated in time.